-Cross-country skiing is not only one of the toughest endurance sports, it’s also a sport that places great demands on your clothes if your goal is to perform optimally.
+Cross-country skiing, also known as Nordic skiing, is not only one of the toughest endurance sports, but also a sport that places great demands on your clothes if your goal is to perform optimally.
 While the garments should protect against low temperatures and cold wind, they should also ensure that the body's excess heat is efficiently ventilated.
-Based on our longstanding collaboration with the Swedish national XC team, this guide is designed to help you dress for success in the tracks.
+Based on our longstanding collaboration with the Swedish national cross-country ski team, this guide is designed to help you dress for success in the tracks.

 By dressing optimally all the way from the inside out you will stay both warm and dry, allowing you to perform better and work out longer.

 Start by putting on a pair of boxerbriefs/briefs or panties and a sports bra – all made of 100 percent polyester.
 Polyester does not bind moisture but transports it from the skin and out through the garment, allowing you to stay dry and warm.
 Unfortunately, many skiers make the mistake of using ordinary cotton underwear.
 Then it doesn’t matter if you wear a polyester baselayer outside the underwear – the cotton will absorb the sweat and quickly cool you down.
 It would then be better to skip the underwear and just wear a functional baselayer closest to the skin.

 Outside the underwear, wear a baselayer made of polyester.
 For optimal function, the baselayer should fit tightly, even in the armpits.
 Otherwise, the moisture may not be transported out of the garment but instead remain on the skin where it creates a chilly “lid”.
 For cold and windy conditions, you can choose a baselayer with wind-protective fabric at the front.
 However, it’s often enough with a regular baselayer combined with a pair of underwear with wind protection across the genital area.